Anam Cara Legacy

 What does home mean to you?

 Many people say, “I want to die at home.”
 Over time, however, our definition of home often changes.
-It may begin as a first apartment, then a family house, later a smaller downsized home, a senior living apartment, a room in a memory care unit, or a shared hospital room with space for a few treasured belongings.
-Ultimately, it might be less about a place to hang your hat and more about where you find comfort.
+To follow the plot of a Hollywood movie - First it’s the only home you’ve ever known, the one with your parents and your siblings, your elementary school and prom date.
+Then a dorm and your first shared living situation with someone who is messier than you ever imagined anyone could ever be.
+Then a first apartment, then your own family home, then a smaller downsized home, a senior living apartment and perhaps then a room with only space for a few treasured belongings on a nightstand and a shelf.
+Ultimately, it might be less about a place and more about where you find comfort.

-Will your family continue to live in the house?
+Some questions to consider are: Will your family continue to live in the house?
 Will the memory of your death in that space bring them comfort and connection, or might it make it harder for them to heal?
 Are your alternative plans written down and shared in the event of a medical emergency that would require hospitalization?
+What are the most special parts of home- the smells, the sounds, your bed or the blanket on the bed?

-This complex work can feel like a lonely trudge, but it doesn’t have to be.
+This complex work doesn’t have to be done alone nor as only a checklist with many questions still unanswered.
 Limited community and family conversations about death and dying can make it hard to know where to start, and even basic death education is not something most of us are given.
 Our conversations will weave between practical, emotional, and spiritual concerns, including the morals, values, and stories that constitute your real legacy.

 Ceremony